joelbreton2/avd/diataxis/brainstorm.md

 ## Organisation/Structure

-Key design principals
+### Key design principals

 - Easy to navigate
 - Clear navigation headers
+- Optimize page length for content and performance
 - Use container labs has a reference model
 - Use some components from diataxis and containerlab
 - Remove Roles concept as this is an ansiblism, focus on cloudvision integration model

-Proposed changes
+### Proposed changes

 - Move Navigation headers horizontally
 - collapse tutorials and how-to guides **[Tutorials]**
 - collapse reference and explanation **[User Manual]**

+> ***Note:*** The current structure is designed to be flexible.
+As the project evolves, we can separate the content into more granular sections to maintain clarity and organization
+>
 ## Navigation Menu

+### Discussion

+#### Changes

 - Move the Main Navigation Menu Horizontally to the top of the Page

+#### Questions

-- Do we remove completely the navigation menu on the left ?
+- Do we remove completely the navigation menu on the left?
+- Where do we move Ansible Collection Plugins

-### Current
+### Current Navigation

 ```yaml
 Home